 If I can’t be happy, no one can.

-My name is Clarisse Blackwell.
-With nothing left to lose, I’m a dangerous woman.
+I’m a dangerous woman.
 I have nothing left to lose.
 There’s a reason they call me the Black Widow.
 My boyfriend died trying to kill me, and my husband died trying to save my life.

-Destroyed by grief, and consumed by an urge to bring revenge so passionately, darkness devours my soul.
+Destroyed by grief, and consumed by an urge to bring revenge so passionately, darkness has officially devoured my soul.
 A master of persuasion, I trick and tease, reducing a grown man to trembling knees to make him see what it’s like to be me.
 He’ll learn the hard way, as you will, that my sweet revenge only feeds the dark thrill of causing others pain.

 Lying.
 Cheating.
 Stealing.
 It’s what I do.
 You think you know me?
 You don’t, and neither does the man whose life mustn’t be worth living anymore.
 Our relationship is like an explosion set to detonate on my command.
 He thinks he knows me.
 His mistake.
 He thinks he’s different.
 He doesn’t believe I’m cursed.
 I’ll make him believe.

 Lives will end, minds will be blown, and one thing is for certain… the Black Widow will strike again.

 Warning: This book contains scenes of detailed intimacy, graphic violence, and liberal use of profanity.
 Playing House is dark, erotic, and thrilling.
-This book is an erotic thriller/horror (ooh, yes!) and is intended for readers 18+.
+This book is a dark psychological thriller/horror (ooh, yes!) and is intended for readers 18+.